 |$54 per month|

-Whether you smoke and how much you smoke puts you into a “risk class” that determines your premium amount.
+Whether or not you smoke and how much you smoke puts you into a “risk class” that determines your term life insurance rates.
 Risk classes are determined during the underwriting process.
 Underwriting is when the life insurance company assesses the risk of insuring you.

 Risk classes for non-smokers applying for life insurance are typically:

 - Preferred Best: Applicants are in excellent health and do not participate in high-risk activities, and have a clean family medical history.

 - Preferred: Applicants are in very good health with a few minor health issues.

 - Standard: Applicants are in good health but have some issues whether they are health, lifestyle, or family history related.

 - Sub-Standard (normally categorized into “Table” classes): Applicants are in a state of health with one or more chronic illness or they regularly participate in high-risk activities.